When Lucas Dahlberg hears his name called at an Elk River football game, he stops. The request that follows could be just about anything.

 Dahlberg might be short on time, but not ideas.
 At Squatch games, he helps host in-game promotions, like tug-of-war on the ice and a recliner giveaway.
 He creates original motion graphics for the video boards, highlighting players and local businesses, and runs drones at football practice.

-“To me, this is like scoring a touchdown,” Dahlberg said, as players ran onto the field at approximately 7 p.m.
+“To me, this is like scoring a touchdown,” Dahlberg said, as players ran onto the field at around 7 p.m.
 “That’s where I thrive, just the adrenaline rushes.
 There’s a lot of people that run away from doing all this, but I run towards it.”

 It’s not all smooth sailing.
-On top of juggling a full-time work load helping as much as seven teams, Dahlberg has to consider the opinions and needs of school administrators, City of Elk River coworkers, coaches, football players, band, dance team, student section and other team managers.
+On top of juggling a full-time workload helping as much as seven teams, Dahlberg has to consider the opinions and needs of school administrators, City of Elk River coworkers, coaches, football players, band, dance team, student section and other team managers.
 He’s had to work to gain people’s trust as a student leader.

 “He’s always got someone hollering at him,” said Libby Kubicka, an Elk River student who works for the Squatch with Dahlberg.